pixelflinger/lanczos-2d/README.md

 > [!NOTE]
 > The images above are a simulation of sampling an analog image.
 In reality,
 > and as stated above, the spectrum of the image is replicated in all directions
-> forever (i.e: it's not limited to [-2,-2]).
+> forever (i.e: it's not limited to $[-2,2]$).

 The key idea to visualize here is that the spectrum is replicated on a **regular grid**.

 ### 2D image reconstruction

-If we assume that Nyquist-Shannon is honored, we can reconstruct the original 2D image without any loss just from its samples.
+If we assume that Nyquist-Shannon is satisfied, we can reconstruct the original 2D image without any loss just from its samples.
 This is done by removing the copies of the spectrum created by the sampling operation.
 Since the copies are placed on a regular grid, the _ideal reconstruction filter_ has